 For some people with gallbladder cancer, treatment can remove or destroy the cancer.
-Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
-(When cancer comes back after treatment, it is called recurrence.)
-This is a very common concern in people who have had cancer.
+The end of treatment can be both stressful and exciting.
+You may be relieved to finish treatment, yet it’s hard not to worry about cancer coming back.
+This is very common if you’ve had cancer.

-For other people, the cancer may never go away completely.
-These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer under control and help relieve symptoms from it.
-Learning to live with cancer that does not go away can be difficult and very stressful.
-It has its own type of uncertainty.
-See When Cancer Doesn’t Go Away for more about this.
+For other people, the cancer might never go away completely.
+Some people may get regular treatment with chemotherapy or other treatments to try and help keep the cancer in check.
+Learning to live with cancer that doesn't go away can be difficult and very stressful.

-If you have completed treatment, your doctors will still want to watch you closely.
+After you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as CT scans.
+During these visits, your doctors will ask about symptoms, and do physical exams, and may order blood tests or imaging tests, like CT scans.

-If you have had surgery and have no signs of cancer remaining, many doctors recommend follow-up with imaging tests about every 6 months for at least the first 2 years, but not all doctors may follow this same schedule.
-Follow-up is needed to check for cancer recurrence or spread, as well as possible side effects of certain treatments.
+If you've had surgery and have no signs of cancer remaining, many doctors recommend follow-up with imaging tests about every 6 months for at least the first 2 years, but not all doctors follow this same schedule.
+Follow-up is needed to check for cancer that has come back or spread.
+It's also needed to check for possible side effects of certain treatments.

-This is the time for you to ask your healthcare team any questions you need answered and to discuss any concerns you might have.
+This is the time for you to ask your cancer care team any questions and discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects bothering you so they can help you manage them.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: